anthonydgallo/icesculpturefitness/_posts/2021-01-15-ice-sculpture-diet.markdown

 <strong>Maybe, like me, you stood in the mirror pinching your belly, wondering...</strong>

-_How the hell can I make this belly go away?_
+_How the hell can I make this go away?_

 I've been there.